MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-meetings.md

 ## Meetings and calls

-Your users might use meetings and calls interchangeably depending on their needs at a given time.
+Users with an assigned Teams Phone license can make calls in Teams, and they might use meetings and calls interchangeably based on their needs at any given time.
 Meeting policies and calling policies have separate settings for starting the meeting or call, recording, transcribing, and using closed captions.
-We recommend that you plan both sets of settings together in order to give your users a consistent experience as they use both calls and meetings.
+We recommend that you plan both sets of settings together to give your users a consistent experience as they use both calls and meetings.

 The following table shows the policy settings that are similar between meetings and calls.